amirmalakooti/stat579-amirmalakooti/README.md

 # stat579-amirmalakooti
-creating a first repo for stat 579 my first

 Username: Amir Malakooti
 - In the past month, what are the three main activities you have been doing?
 Hiking, Research, traveling